 So let's make some panels.
 The first step is to buy your panel material.
-Skip the baltic birch and go right to your local plastics depot for a 4x8' sheet of dibond (if you have trouble finding dibond, call up your local sign-makers and ask them who they buy theirs from).
+Skip the baltic birch and go right to your local plastics depot for a 4x8' sheet of aluminum composite panel (if you have trouble finding some, call up your local sign-makers and ask them who they buy theirs from).
 Unlike birch, this stuff won't splinter when you cut it, warp, crack, or expand/contract with humidity fluctuations.
 It is perfectly rigid, though very thin, and won't need bracing, making framing it a cinch.
 It's also perfectly smooth.
 If you are completely wedded to the romance of using "traditional" materials, get a divorce.
 I don't care that plywood's been around since ancient Mesopotamia.
-Dibond is the space material of the future, the immaculate love child of plastic and metal sent to earth to save sinning artists from creating paintings on inferior supports.
+Aluminum composite panel is the space material of the future, the immaculate love child of plastic and metal sent to earth to save sinning artists from creating paintings on inferior supports.

-Dave and I cut the dibond with an 80 tooth carbide tipped blade on our table saw.
-We have complete control over the dimensions of our work.
+Dave and I cut the aluminum composite panel with an 80 tooth carbide tipped blade on our table saw.
+This often leaves a little tag of aluminum that needs to be gently sanded off with 60 grit sandpaper.
 I then remove the plastic wrapper and lightly sand the factory priming with 320 grit sandpaper (or finer) wrapped around a sanding block.
 I sand until the surface looks matte.
 Now, before you apply your ground, it's important to have a clean surface.
-So if your dog dragged his bum across your panel in that split second you laid your panel on the ground while you grabbed your priming brush, you need to clean it with some rubbing alcohol or solvent on a cotton ball/paper towel (fair warning: if using OMS it will take a long time to air dry).
-This will remove the dust, and the greasy residue that the plastic wrapper has left on the surface.
+So if your dog dragged his bum across your panel in that split second you laid your panel on the ground while you grabbed your priming brush, you need to clean it with some rubbing alcohol.
+This will remove the dust, your greasy KFC fingerprints, and the oily residue that the plastic wrapper has left on the surface.
 After cleaning the surface thoroughly, avoid touching it with your bare hands.
 Let it dry, and then dust the lint from the cotton ball/paper towel off the surface with a clean house paint brush.

 |I sand in circular motions with very little pressure.|